Expert water hygiene services for safety and efficiency

 Legionella Risk Assessment

-A Legionella Risk Assessment is the starting point and a good way of identifying the management and maintenance procedures that are required for your property.
-At GMS Services Ltd, we pride ourselves on the quality of our reports and surveys.
-We feel our risk assessment documentation is of high quality, very informative, easy to understand and presented well.
+A Legionella Risk Assessment is the starting point of good water hygiene, providing a strategy for ongoing management and maintenance procedures to ensure safe and efficient water systems.
+At GMS Services Ltd, we pride ourselves on the quality of our reports and surveys, which are of high quality, informative, easy to understand presented well.

 Log Book Audit